 —Lyric, essayistic, reportorial, narrative, and/or hybrid nonfiction prose; between 500 and 5000 words is usual, but we will consider any length if the work fits our mission;

 —Video and audio essays up to five minutes in length;

 —Photo essays (with or without prose) of up to 15 images; please email us if your submission is too large for the submission manager;

 —Other visual, digital, audio, or literary forms.

-Work must be previously unpublished in its current form; if we know in advance, work published on author or artist blogs and/or social media may be considered if the current iteration is substantively different in content or context (i.e. single images combined to form a photo essay, the addition of text or media, and so on).
+Literary work must be previously unpublished in its current form; if we know in advance, work published on author or artist blogs and/or social media may be considered if the current iteration is substantively different in content or context.
+In the case of visual work, we consider previous exhibition on a case-by-case basis.

 We are unable to pay contributors, but artists retain all rights, we promote widely, and all work published stays “in-print” online.

 Also note: we do not have the technical capacity to publish poetry with line-breaks or media over 32 MB.

 Current students of DePaul University and the Rainier Writing Workshop may not submit.
 Work from alums of these programs will be considered, but please wait a bit after graduation.